Category

 GenAI Series: Rethinking Teaching and Assessment in the Age of AI

 Generative AI (GenAI) is transforming the landscape of teaching and learning, yet many faculty members struggle with when, how, and whether to incorporate it into their courses.
 This resistance may stem from their own concerns, hesitation about its use for various reasons, or academic integrity concerns, as well as skepticism from students.
-This practical session will provide practical strategies to address these challenges while also highlighting the opportunities GenAI offers to enhance teaching and learning.
+This practical session provides practical strategies to address these challenges while also highlighting the opportunities GenAI offers to enhance teaching and learning.
+The session focuses on designing assignments that leverage GenAI as a tool to foster deeper engagement, critical thinking, and skill development.
+Participants will discuss how to:

 • Explore use cases for AI-inclusive assignments that foster student learning.